We may get commissions for purchases made through links in this post.

 First-time cat owners are often amazed at the sheer variety of litterboxes available.
-Take a quick look at our Litterbox Reviews section and you’ll see we have more than 60 different listings, not counting different variations in colors.
 With such an amazing selection, what is a cat owner to choose?

 Basically, litterboxes can either be open or covered.
 Beyond open vs. covered, there are several varieties currently available on the market, each with its own advantages and disadvantages.
 Let’s review them and see what might be a good fit for your cat.

 This is the most basic and intrinsic design for a litterbox.
 An open box where kitty litter can be poured for the cat to dig in and cover.
 It needs to be deep enough, large enough and easy to clean.
 It is so simple in its design that some of the members at TheCatSite.com use plain yet sturdy storage boxes such as the ones made by Rubbermaid and Sterilite.